-Jeff Gill, Ph.D., is currently a Distinguished Professor of Government, Professor of Statistics and Member of the Center for Behavioral Neurosciences at American University.
+Jeff Gill, Ph.D., is currently a Distinguished Professor in the Departments of Government, Mathematics & Statistics and a member of the Center for Behavioral Neuroscience and Center for Data Science at American University.

 Gill has done extensive work in the development of Bayesian hierarchical models, nonparametric Bayesian models, elicited prior development from expert interviews, as well in fundamental issues in statistical inference.
 Dr. Gill has extensive expertise in statistical computing, Markov chain Monte Carlo (MCMC) tools in particular.